mindsmiths/docs/docs/tutorials/web-interactions/3-hello-world.md

 :::tip
 Every armory screen is built up of multiple components.
 In this case, we are only using the "Title component", but you can see a breakdown of the components we have available for you [here](/docs/integrations/web).
 :::

+Now that you have defined how your screen is going to look, let's add a rule in ```rules/felix/Felix.drl``` to activate that screen.

 ```java title="rules/felix/Felix.drl"
 package agents;